-The Design Options of Section 4, which also references the Design Tables in Table 1, are built on the wind tunnel work done by Kind and Wardlaw and supported by extensive field investigations (see references).
-The base used as the design criteria from the wind tunnel work was Critical Wind Speed VC2, the gust wind speed above which scouring of stones would continue more or less indefinitely but not blow off the roof if the wind speed were maintained.
+The Design Options of Section 4, which also references the Design Tables in Table 1, are built on the wind tunnel work done by Kind and Wardlaw and supported by extensive field investigations (see References).
+The base used as the design criteria from the wind tunnel work was Critical Wind Speed V{c2} , the gust wind speed above which scouring of stones would continue more or less indefinitely but not blow off the roof if the wind speed were maintained.

 The corners and perimeter areas are where the greatest effects of the disrupted airflow over the building will occur.
-The worse case scenario is the wind coming onto a corner at a 45% angle.
-These situations generate wind vortices along the roof edges causing low pressure areas over the roof system as well as wind turbulence that can scour ballast and balloon the membrane.
+The worst case scenario is the wind coming onto a corner at a 45° angle.
+These situations generate wind vortices along the roof edges causing low-pressure areas over the roof system as well as wind turbulence that can scour ballast and balloon the membrane.
 Typically, scour occurs first.
 To prevent ballast movement, enhanced design provisions are required in some cases for these areas.

 The terminology "documented as demonstrated as equivalent with the provisions of the standard" means that a proprietary system has been evaluated through one or all of the following methods:

-- Wind Tunnel Testing Conducted in accor dance with ASCE 7 - In a Full Scale Test conducted by a qualified Wind Engineer. - Field Documented Studies The results would show performance levels that meet the locations design requirements.
+- Wind tunnel testing conducted in accordance with ASCE 7 - In a full scale test conducted by a licensed design professional. - Field documented studies

+The results would show performance levels that meet the location's design requirements.